SumoLogic/sumologic-documentation/docs/search/behavior-insights/logreduce-keys.md

 ### AWS CloudTrail

-To get a summary of patterns in AWS CloudTrail logs that reference AccessDenied errors for AWS you could use a query such as the following:
+To get a summary of patterns in AWS CloudTrail logs that reference AccessDenied errors for AWS you'd use a query such as the following:

 ```sql {13}
 _sourceCategory=*cloudtrail* *AccessDenied*